Bookkeeping Struggles

 Will the IRS accept a credit card statement instead of a receipt?

 Usually, no. A credit card statement shows the payee and amount, but not the itemized details needed to prove the expense was business-related.
-However, it is a starting point for reconstruction.
+However, it is an excellent starting point for reconstruction.

 What if I paid cash and lost the receipt?

 Cash expenses without receipts are nearly impossible to defend in an audit.
-This is why we strongly advise against using cash for business expenses.
+This is why we strongly advise against using cash for business expenses under any circumstances.

 How long do I need to keep receipts?

 The general rule is 3 years from the date you filed the return.
 However, for employment taxes or if you underreported income, it can be 4 to 6 years.
-We recommend keeping digital copies for 7 years.
+We recommend keeping digital copies securely in the cloud for 7 years.

 Quick Tax Savings Estimator